PowerCodersOrg/powercoders.org/site/content/_index.md

     We believe in promoting equal opportunities for diverse talents in the IT industry.
-We are a non-profit association and our program ist self-funded and free of charge for the selected participants.
+We are a non-profit association and our program is self-funded and free of charge for the selected participants.

     # Our impact